Dievesa/ize-compose/README.md

 **The Easiest Way (Binary Flashing):**
 1. Navigate to the **[Releases]** tab.
 2. Download the latest `rupertwriter.bin` file.
+3. Open the device case and disconnect the keyboard cable connected behind the display.
-3. Flash the `.bin` file using an ESP32 Web Flasher tool or your device's existing OTA feature.
+4. Flash the `.bin` file using an ESP32 Web Flasher tool or your device's existing OTA feature.